elastic/elasticsearch-dsl-py/docs/persistence.rst

             return super().save(** kwargs)

-Dcoument life cycle
+Document life cycle
 ~~~~~~~~~~~~~~~~~~~

 To create a new ``Post`` document just instantiate the class and pass in any
 fields you wish to set, you can then use standard attribute setting to
 change/add more fields.
-Note that you are not limitted to the fields defined
+Note that you are not limited to the fields defined
 explicitly:

 .. code:: python

-    # instatiate the document
+    # instantiate the document
     first = Post(title='My First Blog Post, yay!', published=True)
     # assign some field values, can be values or lists of values
     first.category = ['everything', 'nothing']